jmw-phys/iNORG/README.md

     finished: Finished the Green calc function; Now the Calc of Green function is the same in the two modes. next do : using this version to test the SrVO3. tinking : how to move the code to the Copper-based superconductivity CMDFT calc; And how to move the 2 band calc.

+Version: v1.0.30 @ 2023.04.15
+    finished: add the "dmft_bethe" for the norg to study the bethe lattice model, but the code is not finished. move from v3.26.1@2022.11.18 version. next do : finish the "dmft_bethe" code. tinking : (same as prev)